 Split systems require specialist installation, but they offer the advantage of a relatively simple and flexible installation, compared to a large VRF system (see below).
 Split systems can be added on as the workspace evolves or grows, allowing for flexible climate control within a building.

-Working in the same way as the single Split system described above, the Mutli-split is simply a larger system, designed to control a larger indoor area.
-With a Multi-Split system, you have one larger condenser unit outside and multiple indoor units.
+Working in a similar way as the single Split system described above, the Twin & Mutli-Split is simply a system designed to control a larger indoor area, often an open area that needs the same control.
+With a Twin & Multi-Split system, you have one larger condenser unit outside and multiple indoor units.

 The Multi-Split air conditioning unit has all of the advantages listed above for the single split unit, but is a more cost-effective way to control the climate in multiple areas.
-Some systems can simultaneously heat / cool different areas, but most systems are the traditional ‘2-pipe’ system, meaning that the system can only heat OR cool at any one time.
+Twin & Multi-Split systems cannot simultaneously heat / cool different areas, systems are the traditional ‘2-pipe’ system, meaning that the system can only heat OR cool at any one time.

 VRF / VRV Air Conditioning System